dojo/docs/dojox/grid/DataGrid.rst

 .. contents::
    :depth: 2

-A kind of mini spreadsheet.
+A visual grid/table much like a spreadsheet.

 ============
 Introduction